hail2u/html-best-practices/README.md

 ### Use `rel`, `hreflang`, and `type` attribute if needed

-These hints helps applications how handle linked resource.
+These hints help applications to handle linked resources.

 Bad: